sirixdb/sirixdb.github.io/concepts.md

 [Edit document on Github](https://github.com/sirixdb/sirixdb.github.io/edit/master/concepts.md)

 ## Introduction
 SirixDB is a temporal database system and never overwrites data.
-Every time you’re committing a transaction, SirixDB creates a new lightweight snapshot.
+Every time you're committing a transaction, SirixDB creates a new lightweight snapshot.
 It uses a log-structured copy-on-write approach, whereas versioning takes place at the page- as well as node-level.
-Let’s first define what a temporal database system is all about.
+Let's first define what a temporal database system is all about.

 A temporal database is capable of retrieving past states.
 Typically it stores the transaction time; that is the time a transaction commits data.
-If the valid time is also stored, that is when a fact is true in the real world, we have a bitemporal relation, which is two-time axes.
+If the valid time is also stored, that is when a fact is true in the real world, we have a bitemporal relation, which means two time axis.

-SirixDB can help answer questions such as the following: Give me last month’s history of the Dollar-Pound Euro exchange rate.
-What was the customer’s address on July 12th in 2015 as it was recorded back in the day?
+SirixDB can help answer questions such as the following: Give me last month's history of the Dollar-Pound Euro exchange rate.
+What was the customer's address on July 12th in 2015 as it was recorded back in the day?
 Did they move or did someone correct an error?
 Did we have errors in the database, which were corrected later on?

-Let’s turn our focus towards the question of why historical data has not been retained in the past.
+Let's turn our focus towards the question of why historical data has not been retained in the past.
 We postulate that new storage advances in recent years present possibilities, to build sophisticated solutions to help answer those questions without the hurdle, state-of-the-art systems bring.

 ## Advantages and disadvantages of flash drives, for instance, SSDs
-As Marc Kramis points out in his paper “Growing Persistent Trees into the 21st Century”:
+As Marc Kramis points out in his paper "Growing Persistent Trees into the 21st Century":

 > The switch to flash drives keenly motivates to shift from the “current state” paradigm towards remembering the evolutionary steps leading to this state.